sdsc/netcdf-roll/README.md

 The build process currently supports one or more of the values "intel", "pgi", and "gnu" for the `ROLLCOMPILER` variable, defaulting to "gnu".
-It supports `ROLLMPI` values "openmpi", "mpich2", and "mvapich2", defaulting to "openmpi".
+It supports `ROLLMPI` values "openmpi" and "mvapich2", defaulting to "openmpi".
 It uses any `ROLLNETWORK` variable value(s) to load appropriate mpi modules, assuming that there are modules named `$(ROLLMPI)_$(ROLLNETWORK)` available (e.g., `openmpi_ib`, `mpich2_mx`, etc.).
 The build